REQUESTING HELP AND SERVICE

 - If existing position, who held the position before them?

-Laptop Request: If someone has a desktop and now wants a laptop, they have to wait until their refresh cycle.
-IT no longer has spare laptops for these type of situations.
+If someone has a desktop and now wants a laptop, they have to wait until their refresh cycle.
+IT no longer has spare laptops, for these type of situations and vice versa for desktop request.